phaethonp/we-ai/readme.md

   :large_blue_circle:
 </p>

-### PROPERTY DEVELOPMENT OPPORTUNITIES STAGE
+### II PROPERTY DEVELOPMENT OPPORTUNITIES STAGE

-Our platform leverages AI and data analytics to assist architects in initiating proposals and clients in requesting projects.
+Our platform assists architects in initiating proposals and clients in requesting projects.<br>

 :small_blue_diamond:**Project Proposals by Architects:** Architects can utilize the platform to present their project proposals.
 These proposals, which include design concepts, cost estimates, and timelines, can be effectively communicated to potential investors.